Fare: New American

 While there are many similarities to Elements, especially in the quality food, style of cooking, and customer service, Mistral differs in being a BYOB, cafe-style, international small plate restaurant with a more relaxed, casual setting than Elements

-The kitchen is run by Chef Ben Nerenhausen who Scott Anderson hired away from 3-Michelin-starred restaurant at Meadowood in Napa Valley, California,
+The kitchen is run by chef de cuisine Ben Nerenhausen who Scott Anderson hired away from 3-Michelin-starred restaurant at Meadowood in Napa Valley, California.

 Chef Nerenhausen is adept at preparing a seasonally-changing small plate menu divided into four sections: " From the Fields", "From the Water", "From the Land", and "Desserts".
 The dishes exhibit influences from a variety of international styles including Thai, Korean, Japanese, Indian, and Mediterranean.

 Many dinners find that the small plate servings are best enjoyed by ordering 2-3 small plate selections per person.

 Mistral is committed to the use of the fresh farm to table ingredients, many of them organic, and selectively introduced to provide very creative, flavorful, and attractively presented dishes.
 During the winter months, the locally grown produce comes from the greenhouses of nearby Terhune Orchards.

 Mistral seats 44 indoors and during the warmer months, another 40 outdoors. in a covered patio.